Dyer River

 The Dyer River is a 20.2 mi river in Maine.
 It originates along the northern boundary of the town of Jefferson with the town of Somerville (44.2370°N 69.4700°W) and flows southwesterly through Jefferson, passing through Dyer Long Pond and near South Jefferson.
-It continues southwest into the town of Newcastle, passing the villages of North Newcastle and Sheepscot, where it joins the tidal Sheepscot River.
+It continues southwest into the town of Newcastle, passing the villages of North Newcastle and Sheepscot where it joins the tidal Sheepscot River.
+The Dyer river is integral to the health of the Dyer River Valley preserve where each year thousands of migrant birds rest and feed on their trek.
+Additionally, the Dyer River valley houses several bald eagles and red tailed hawks.